rasulkireev/gpw/content/blog/fifa-19-cleaning-part-I.md

 ---
-title: "Analyzing FIFA 19 data (I).
-Data Cleaning with Pandas and Numpy"
+title: Analyzing FIFA 19 data (I).
+Data Cleaning with Pandas and Numpy
 date: 2019-08-19
 published: true
 slug: /fifa-data-cleaning
-icon: ./icons/book.svg
+icon: ./icons/football.svg
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: eCktzGjC-iU
-tags: [jupyter, pandas, numpy]
+keywords: [jupyter, pandas, numpy]
-category: "Data Analysis"
+category: Data Analysis
-description: "My first start-to-end Data Science project.
+description: My first start-to-end Data Science project.
 I am going to be looking at FIFA 19 player database.
-In this part I talk about Data Cleaning."
+In this part I talk about Data Cleaning.
 ---

 You can find all the code to this project [here](https://github.com/rasulkireev/fifa19-data-analysis).
 You can review the code in this post in [1.0-preparing-data-for-ml.ipynb](https://github.com/rasulkireev/fifa19-data-analysis/blob/master/1.0-preparing-data-for-ml.ipynb).